Soranohato/MusicalVania/README.md

 # Introduction:

+Note: This is a markdown file, which for some reason Godot does not format.
+I'd suggest you open this file using VS Code or some other md viewer as that would make life easier...
+If you know a Godot Addon that allows the editor to view mark down files please lmk

 Welcome Programmer!
 This section is designed to be a rough introduction to how we are structuring the overall code for the game, and will also contain a list of tasks to be completed.

 ### Commonly Used Links: